 Crarae Garden

 Crarae offers you the opportunity, unique in Britain, to immerse yourself in a Himalayan-style woodland garden.
-Tranquil yet spectacular in places, Crarae features a gorge, a tumbling burn, waterfalls and cliffs.
+Tranquil is yet spectacular in places, and Crarae features a gorge, a tumbling burn, waterfalls, and cliffs.

-The National Trust for Scotland acquired the 50-acre site in 2001 and since then the organisation has embarked on a programme to restore the infrastructure, a process which includes renewing bridges, steps and paths, together additional plantings which include many recently collected, wild-origin rhododendrons.
+The National Trust for Scotland acquired the 50-acre site in 2001, and since then, the organisation has embarked on a programme to restore the infrastructure.
+This process includes renewing bridges, steps, and paths, as well as additional plantings, including many recently collected, wild-origin rhododendrons.

 Spring

-Spring is considered by many to be the best time of year to visit Crarae given the spectacular displays put on by the several hundred different species and hybrids of rhododendron and azaleas.
+Many consider spring to be the best time of year to visit Crarae, given the spectacular displays put on by the several hundred different species and hybrids of rhododendrons and azaleas.
 The garden explodes in a riot of colour in late April, with stunning displays everywhere you look.
-This continues into June and July when the gardens are scented by many of the later flowering varieties.
+This continues into June and July, when the gardens are scented by many of the later flowering varieties.

 Summer

 As new foliage bursts forth, Crarae is a wonderful place for the artist in the early part of summer, with the colours and textures changing week by week.
-This time of year also allows you to see the care and attention to detail that has gone into the process of placing exotic and alien species together in a way that somehow looks totally natural within the local landscape.
+This time of year also allows you to see the care and attention to detail that has gone into placing exotic and alien species together in a way that somehow looks natural within the local landscape.
 Hydrangeas and buddleias bloom, the latter attracting a variety of butterfly species.
-The summer is also a great time to appreciate the national collection of southern beeches as well as the many different species of eucalyptus.
+The summer is also a great time to appreciate the national collection of southern beeches and the many different species of eucalyptus.

 Autumn

-You’ll enjoy spectacular autumn colours at Crarae thanks in part to a huge variety of maples, birches and rowans from around the world.
+You’ll enjoy spectacular autumn colours at Crarae thanks in part to a huge variety of maples, birches and rowans worldwide.
 September and October are particularly impressive.
-But the display is not just confined to the canopy, the shrub layer is just as spectacular.
-The abundance of berries ensure the gardens are also a great attraction for native and visiting birds and this is also a good time to spot red squirrels who are busy storing food for the winter months.
+But the display is not just confined to the canopy; the shrub layer is just as spectacular.
+The abundance of berries ensures the gardens are also a great attraction for native and visiting birds, and this is also a good time to spot red squirrels, who are busy storing food for the winter months.

 Winter